 - Set REMOTE/OFF/ON switch to OFF.

 - Turn off all electric power to the appliance if service is to be performed (if applicable).

-- 3. Replace the barrier assembly.
+- 3. Lower bottom louver assembly.

-- 4. Push in gas control knob slightly and turn clockwise to "OFF."
-Do not force. - Replace the barrier assembly.
+- Push in gas control knob slightly and turn clockwise to "OFF."
+Do not force. - 5.
+Close bottom louver assembly.